AteurGames/domscript/README.md

 document.close();
 ```
 ## Contribute
 Contributing is easy!
-Simply go to `src/domscript.js` and edit away.
-After, make sure to minify it, apply it to the `gh-pages` branch, and send a pull request.
+Simply go to `src/domscript.js`, create a branch from the `code` branch, and edit away.
+Then, push your changes into the `code` branch.
+After, make sure to minify it and send a pull request.